-Social Burden of Filarial Hydrocele in LMICs.
-The social burden of filarial hydroceles has been explored in Orissa, India, by Babu, Mishra, and Nayak (2009).
+The social burden of filarial hydroceles has been explored by Babu and others in Orissa, India (Babu, Mishra and Nayak 2009).
 In their ethnographic study, the authors interviewed hydrocele patients, their wives, and the general public to understand how hydroceles impact sexual and married life.
 A high rate of depression accompanied the loss of a satisfactory sexual life in these patients and their spouses.
-An unmarried man with a hydrocele seeking a wife was seen as a last-choice marriage prospect.
-Because of the severity of the psychological impact on patients, Addiss (2013) has argued for an "uprising of compassion" for people disabled with LF.
-He noted that the 1997 World Health Assembly resolution charged the GPELF with two missions: the elimination of filarial transmission and the alleviation of infection-related disability.
+An unmarried man with a hydrocele seeking a wife is seen as a last-choice marriage prospect.
+Because of the severity of the psychological impact on patients, Addiss has argued for an "uprising of compassion" for people disabled with LF (Addiss 2013).
+He notes that the 1997 World Health Assembly (WHA) resolution charged the Global Programme to Eliminate Lymphatic Filariasis (GPELF) with two missions: the elimination of filarial transmission and the alleviation of infection-related disability.

 Stories of suffering due to the consequences of LF, including hydrocele, from Brazil, the Dominican Republic, Ghana, Haiti, and India highlight the very human cost of these disabilities.
-These disabilities have largely not received international attention to the extent that some other disabilities, yet they affect at least 15 times as many people (Addiss 2013; Addiss and others 1995; Zeldenryk and others 2011).
-The impact of hydroceles on communities also has been grossly underestimated, especially when the psychosocial impacts of disfiguring hydroceles are considered; the preventive role of hydrocele surgery for the human and monetary costs of DALYs attributable to depression is potentially huge (Wynd and others 2007).
+These have largely not received international attention to the extent that other disabilities such as vesico-vaginal fistula have, yet they affect at least 15 times as many people (Addiss 1997; Addiss 2013; Dreyer, Noroes, and Zeldendryk and others 2011).
+The impact hydroceles on communities also has been grossly underestimated, especially when the psychosocial impact of disfiguring hydroceles are considered; the preventive role of hydrocele surgery for the human and monetary costs of DALYs attributable to depression is potentially huge (Wynd and others 2007).